jlepird/prefEl/README.md

 ```julia
 infer(p)
 ```
+By default, this calculates the MAP estimate of the posterior.
+To get the posterior mean estimate instead, you can use  ```infer(p, method = "MCMC")```.

 Finally, preference elicitation can tell you which comparision will tell it the most by using the ```suggest()``` method:
 ```julia
 suggest(p)